rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

     ```

     {: .highlight }
     The web app should now be available!
+You don't have to re-run any of these steps; the web app will automatically start when you start the robot.

     {: .note }
     You can use the web app by going to your browser and typing in the robot’s IP address. <br>